 After the idiosyncratic trio White Wine packed Menza pri koritu with its theatrical performance, one of the most pleasant surprises of this year’s MENT Ljubljana, Joe Haege and his pals are coming back to Ljubljana with a completely new album!
-Killer Brilliance will be released via Altin Village & Mine, the home of notables such as Deerhoof and Xiu Xiu, in late September, and we’ll pour ourselves a glass of white just a little over a month later.
+Killer Brilliance was released via Altin Village & Mine, the home of notables such as Deerhoof and Xiu Xiu, in late September, and we’ll pour ourselves a glass of white just a little over a month later.

 On its new album Killer Brilliance, White Wine, the project that enticed legendary math rock band 31Knots founder and Tu Fawning and Menomena member Joe Haege from the USA to Germany, deals with today’s world order and power relations, tackling them with biting guitars, repetitive electronic beats, a firm drumming foundation and, if necessary, even a bassoon.
 Haege’s unconventional singer-songwriter expression is counterbalanced with dystopic 1970s synth punk, courtesy of Fritz Brückner and Christian “Kirmes” Kuhr, with the trio regarded by those in the know as one of the most exciting current acts of the European underground.